atlantidezign/copyman/docs/USAGE.md

 it also contains the *Help* submenu, with links to **About** panel, to **Instructions** panel, to **Copyman Website** and to **Atlantide Design Website**.

 There is also the **tray** icon and its minimal menu, with **Quit** button.

+---

+### Contextual Help
+When you hover over the buttons and main interface elements, a tooltip will appear that briefly explains the respective functionality, ensuring that **help** is always available.